parente/tott/doc/index.rst

 I strongly believe practice "hacking" builds this agility.
 Taking time to discover a new tool, install it, run its "hello world", read its documentation, think about its use, create small examples, apply it to some pet project, compare it to other tools, and so on provides us invaluable experience.
 It builds our confidence so that we might step-up to unfamiliar tools, learn them quickly, and master them eventually.
 It adds tools to our belts, albeit few out of millions.
 It fulfills our desire to learn and build new things.
 It entertains and provides a chance for collaboration.

 Most importantly, it improves our ability to wield the endless tools of our trade.

-How
-===

-In our first session, we will :doc:`set up a consistent, shared development environment <setup>` using Vagrant_ and VirtualBox_.
-If you join us after the first session, please give the setup instructions a shot before you attend.
-If you get stuck, don't be afraid to show up and ask for help.